Planetbiru/MagicObject/README.md

 # Introduction

-MagicObject is a powerful library for creating applications in PHP with ease.
-It allows for the derivation of classes with various intended uses.
+MagicObject is a powerful library for developing applications in PHP with ease.
+It enables the dynamic creation of classes for various intended uses.
 Below are some of its key features:

 # Features